Popular now on KPCC

 Previously, she lived in a town of 1,200 on Colorado’s rural Western Slope while reporting on natural resource and environmental issues for the Western magazine High Country News.
 She has also lead wilderness trips for the National Outdoor Leadership School (NOLS).

 Guerin got her start in journalism reporting on the hidden back stories of abandoned buildings in Portland, Maine, while writing a column called “That’s My Dump!”

 She graduated from Bowdoin College with a degree in Environmental Studies and History.
-Emily enjoys exploring out of the way and otherwise overlooked places, a good cup of tea, mountain biking and being entertained by her two cats (and her husband).
+Emily enjoys exploring out-of-the-way and otherwise overlooked places, a good cup of tea and riding her bike.
 She has lived in all four U.S. time zones.